aahowel3/HCMV/README.md

 BEGIN{OFS=":"} {print $4, $6}' > PAV6_default_trimmomatic_BWA_default_consensus_sorted.dupstags.txt

 pull out read name and DT tag
-samtools view PAV6_default_trimmomatic_BWA_default_merlin_sorted_markdups.bam | awk '{for(i=1;i<=NF;i++){if($i~/^DT/){a=$i}} print $1,a}' | head
+now in the script pull_duplicates since agave quits on you if you run on login node samtools view PAV6_default_trimmomatic_BWA_default_merlin_sorted_markdups.bam | awk '{for(i=1;i<=NF;i++){if($i~/^DT/){a=$i}} print $1,a}' | head

 from pulled out read name and DT tag pull out those names from the fastqs to get shortened fastq that only came from dup reads